Hinckley: Education

 The main primary schools in the area are Battling Brook CP, Richmond, Hinckley Parks, St. Peter's Catholic, St. Mary's Church of England, Westfield Infant and Junior Schools, Burbage Infant and Junior Schools and Sketchley Hill Primary School (in Burbage).
 The high (secondary) schools include Redmoor, St Martin's Catholic Academy (in Stoke Golding), Hastings (in Burbage) and The Hinckley School.
 The Hinckley School also operates a sixth form.
 North Warwickshire & Hinckley College, a Further Education college, is also in the town.
 The only other major college in the area is Heath Lane Academy (Earl Shilton).
+The closest universities are the University of Leicester, Leicester De Montfort University and Coventry University, all approximately 12 mi from central Hinckley.
 There are also many pre-schools (nurseries) such as St Peters Pre school little explorers, St Bernards, Flutterbies Hinckley, Smiles PreSchool, etc. Within Hinckley there is also Dorothy Goodman Special School that caters for both juniors and seniors with disabilities, with units integrated within other local schools, most notably the Fusion Academy in neighbouring Barwell.